-1. Activities and Land Use a.) b.)
-Groundwater use or extraction of groundwater located at or underlying the WBG AOC or any portion thereof is prohibited, except for the following: • The installation, development, purging, and sampling of new or existing monitoring wells in accordance with the most recent Facility-Wide Sampling and Analysis Plan (FWSAP) as part of the AOC-specific IRP, the Facility-Wide Ground Water Monitoring Program Plan (FGWMPP), or the Facility-Wide Groundwater Remedial Investigation. • The modification of existing wells, if necessary, to allow for construction on the range. • The abandonment and replacement of monitoring wells damaged by activities or removed for construction, and abandonment of wells no longer utilized as part of IRP or FGWMPP activities, in accordance with Ohio EPA guidance, the most recent FWSAP, and applicable Ohio Administrative Code requirements.
-Ha ve any groundwater activities been conducted and, if yes, are they within the established control pai rameters?
+1. Activities and Land Use a.)
+This AOC is restricted from residential land use.
+Has residential use occurred? b.)
+Groundwater use or extraction of groundwater located at or underlying the WBG AOC or any portion thereof is prohibited, except for the following: • The installation, development, purging, and sampling of new or existing monitoring wells in accordance with the most recent Facility-Wide Sampling and Analysis Plan (FWSAP) as part of the AOC-specific IRP, the Facility-Wide Ground Water Monitoring Program Plan (FGWMPP), or the Facility-Wide Groundwater Remedial Investigation. • The modification of existing wells, if necessary, to allow for construction on the range. • The abandonment and replacement of monitoring wells damaged by activities or removed for construction, and abandonment of wells no longer utilized as part of IRP or FGWMPP activities, in accordance with Ohio EPA guidance, the most recent FWSAP, and applicable Ohio Administrative Code requirements. Ц ave any groundwater activities been conducted and, if yes, are they within the established control are any groundwater activities been conducted and, if yes, are they within the established control P

 2. Inspections and Reporting a.)
 Inspections are required on an annual basis.
 Are annual inspections being completed? b.)
 An annual report is required.
-Has the annual report been completed and submitted? s.)
-The annual report is required.
-This the annual report seen completed and submitted.
+Has the annual report been completed and submitted?
 3. Training (as applicable to WBG) a.)
 Was LUC training (specific to WBG) being conducted as applicable?
 Describe the training (content/who attended/who provided/documentation of training). (content who attended who provided documentation of training). b.)
 If training was not provided, explain why and what corrective actions were initiated?